zgbrenner/companion/README.md

 ---

-## 🪨 Caveman Mode — stretch your quota
+## Caveman Mode — stretch your quota

 Running low and need to squeeze out more work before the reset?
 Flip the red switch:

-- **🗿 Brief replies** — Claude answers in the fewest words that fully resolve your request.
+- **Brief replies** — Claude answers in the fewest words that fully resolve your request.
 Filler-free, never at the cost of substance.
-- **✂️ Prompt trimming** — on send, a preview shows a *locally*-trimmed version of your prompt with the savings.
+- **Prompt trimming** — on send, a preview shows a *locally*-trimmed version of your prompt with the savings.
 Send it, edit it, or send the original — nothing is ever auto-sent, and it never rewrites your meaning.
-- **📄 File → Markdown** — drop in a PDF/DOCX/PPTX/XLSX/CSV and it's converted to lean Markdown *locally* (Claude ingests Markdown far more efficiently than a raw file).
+- **File → Markdown** — drop in a PDF/DOCX/PPTX/XLSX/CSV and it's converted to lean Markdown *locally* (Claude ingests Markdown far more efficiently than a raw file).

 Don't want it?
 One switch hides the whole feature.

 ---

-## 🧠 How it works
+## How it works

 ```
 Claude's usage counter ──sample every ~60s──►  Session spend = now − when you opened your browser